-2.3 The Social Housing Charter came into effect in April 2012 and this sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.
-The Charter replaces the Performance Standards and some of the main aspects of the charter are:
+2.3 The first Scottish Social Housing Charter came into effect on 1 April 2012 with further reviews in 2016 and 2021.
+The current Scottish Social Housing Charter came into effect on 1 November 2022, and this sets the standards and outcomes that all social landlords should aim to achieve when performing their housing activities.
+The Charter replaces the Performance Standards and some of the main aspects of the Charter are: